Youssef-Beltagy/Chicken-Coup/docs/questions.md

 - LSd and ASd have two signatures each.
 For the <ea> one, should we write the size or not?
 - How do we test bcc with long displacement?
 - LSL, ASR word on control
+- Ask about ADD, SUB, and Move cases.